almosr/android-svg-code-render/README.md

 * Probably not all SVG files will be converted successfully.
 If you find any files which are working with the original androidsvg library (see below), but doesn't work from the converted format or you get an exception while running the tool then get in touch with me.
 * Text rendering is most likely not working properly, I haven't tried too much, but it seems to be depending on the calculation of the width of the rendered text.
 This part is not implemented yet, don't be surprised too much if your vector file looks funny with text in it.
-* There is a hard limit built in into Java: the compiled bytecode of one method cannot be larger than 64kB.
-If your SVG file is elaborate enough then you might end up with hitting this limit.
-(You will see the error when you try to compile the outputted class.)
-This problem can be workarounded manually by splitting the rendering method into multiple methods.
-You can daisy-chain the methods by calling the next method from the current one and pass in some needed local variables with `Paint` and `Matrix` instances.
-This issue will be addressed in a later release.
 * The outputted code is not optimized too deeply.
 Some optimization was done by eliminating useless objects, but still an awful lot of unnecessary `Paint` and `Matrix` instances are created with no good reason.
 The original library is a bit too hasty with cloning these instances, probably it will be possible to eliminate these later on to save some memory and increase the performance even further.
-* It is not possible to get the pixel size of the original SVG file.
-This will be addressed also later on.
+(See issue #57.)

 ## Original source
 This project was built on the source code of the great androidsvg library from **Paul LeBeau**.